27.

 or-

-and a distance value: Shows waypoints in procedures that are relative to a fix.(IAF)
+and a distance value: Shows fixes in procedures that are relative to a navaid or waypoint plus the distance in NM to the waypoint.(IAF)

 : Initial fix of a procedure or transition.(FAF)